neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <a href="/docs/guides/sequin" title="Sequin" description="Stream data from platforms like Stripe, Linear, and GitHub to Neon" icon="sequin"></a>

 <a href="/docs/guides/logical-replication-airbyte-snowflake" title="Snowflake" description="Replicate data from Neon to Snowflake with Airbyte" icon="snowflake"></a>

+<a href="/docs/guides/logical-replication-inngest" title="Inngest" description="Replicate data from Neon to Inngest" icon="inngest"></a>

 </TechnologyNavigation>